deephyper/deephyper/docs/user_guides/local.rst

 Running locally
 ***************

 This section will show you how to run Hyperparameter or neural architecture on your client machine, like a laptop.
 All searches can be invoked from either the shell or the Python API.

 .. note::

-    To invoke HPS or NAS from Python, use DeepHyper's ``Search`` API (see :ref:`SearchDH`).
+    To invoke HPS or NAS from Python, use DeepHyper's ``Search`` API (see :class:`deephyper.search.Search`).

 .. note::

     You can use the ``--help`` argument to see valid options for any DeepHyper subcommand.
 For instance::

         $ deephyper hps ambs --help